 Their utility in the digital world has become a design pattern.
 You have to be careful here, though: If you use a metaphorical indicator with a modified symbol, it could confuse your users.

-If you use a mailbox instead of the familiar envelope, for example, this could harm the usability of your website.
+If you use a letterbox instead of the familiar envelope, for example, this could harm the usability of your website.
 Why?
 The user has to stop and think about the next step.
-He must question whether this symbol corresponds to what he wants to achieve.
+They have to question whether this symbol corresponds to what they want to achieve.

 Usability doesn't just mean that your visitors somehow find their way through site .
 Rather, usability means that the focus here is holistically placed on the visitor - the "journey" through your site should be as seamless as possible.